2018–19 FA Cup: Qualifying rounds

-All of the competing teams that are not members of either the Premier League or English Football League competed in the qualifying rounds to secure one of 32 available places in the First Round Proper.
-The qualifying competition began with the Extra Preliminary Round on 11 August 2018.
-The fourth and final qualifying round was played over the weekend of 20 October 2018.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.
+The qualifying competition began with the extra preliminary round on 10 August 2016, with the fourth and final qualifying round played over the weekend of 20 October.

+The winners from the fourth qualifying round were Guiseley, FC Halifax Town, Salford City, Chorley, Hartlepool United, Southport, Chesterfield, York City, Solihull Moors, Wrexham, Gateshead, Stockport County, Alfreton Town, Oxford City, Hitchin Town, Woking, Maidenhead United, Slough Town, Weston-super-Mare, Boreham Wood, Metropolitan Police, Aldershot Town, Bromley, Torquay United, Hampton & Richmond Borough, Billericay Town, Sutton United, Ebbsfleet United, Maidstone United, Haringey Borough, Barnet and Dover Athletic.

+Haringey Borough was the only club in this season's tournament appearing in the competition proper for the first time.
+Of the other successful qualifiers, Hampton & Richmond Borough and Hitchin Town were the only clubs not to have featured in the first round at least once in the previous decade, appearing at this stage for the first time since 2007-08 and 1995-96 respectively.

 First round proper

-The First Round draw took place on 22 October and was made by Dennis Wise and Dion Dublin.
-All 40 First Round Proper ties were to be played on the weekend of 10 November with 13 replays to be played on 20 and 21 November.
+The first round draw took place on 22 October and was made by Dennis Wise and Dion Dublin.
+All 40 first round proper ties were to be played on the weekend of 10 November with 13 replays to be played on 20 and 21 November.
 32 teams from the qualifying competition joined 48 teams from League One and League Two to compete in this round.
 This round included three teams from Level 7, the lowest-ranked teams still in the competition at that point: Metropolitan Police, Haringey Borough and Hitchin Town.

 Second round proper

-The Second Round draw took place on 12 November.
-The 40 winners of the First Round Proper played in 20 Second Round Proper ties on the weekend of 1 December.
+The second round draw took place on 12 November.
+The 40 winners of the first round proper played in 20 second round proper ties on the weekend of 1 December.
 This round included five teams from Level 6 (Guiseley, Slough Town, Southport, Stockport County and Woking), who were the lowest-ranked teams still in the competition.
 This round included an all-Welsh tie, Wrexham at home against Newport County, the first such tie in the FA Cup since the latter took on Swansea City in the first round of the 2006–07 tournament.